RhubarbPHP/Module.Stem/docs/collections.md

 }
 ```

-Iterating over the collection however, especially large ones, is slow and doesn't scale well.
+Iterating over a collection, especially large ones, is slow and doesn't scale well.
 In a 1,000
-item collection the same update will involve 1,000 queries instead of just 1.
+item collection the same update will involve 1,000 update queries instead of just 1.
 Traditionally an application
-might use an UPDATE SQL statement to do this, which is fast and efficient.
-Once we resort to using a SQL
+might use an UPDATE SQL statement to do this, which is fast and efficient but once we use hard coded SQL
-statement, we loose the ability to easily unit test our code.
+statements, we loose the ability to easily unit test that code.

-In most cases Rhubarb offers a solution.
-The Collection class has a function called `batchUpdate` to which
+Instead the Collection class has a function called `batchUpdate` to which you can pass an associative array of property
-you can pass an associative array of property name to values.
-The collection will update all items with the
+name to values.
+The collection will update all items with the new values.
+The interesting thing about this is
-new values.
-The interesting thing about this is that the repository can still optimise this back to a single
-update SQL statement under a number of conditions:
+that the repository can still optimise this back to a single update SQL statement under a number of conditions:

 1. The Repository in use must support it
 2. The filters on the collection must be entirely support by the repository